-A widely discussed subject in the franchise industry is how to market your franchise to millennials.
+A widely discussed subject in the franchise industry is how to market your franchise opportunity to millennials.
 On the whole, the ideas on this topic are mostly tactical and range from PR, content marketing, social media targeting, video production, and speaking engagements.

 While these tactics can prove to be useful lead generators and create awareness for your franchise opportunity, they may not translate to sales.
 Why is that the case?
 New evidence in a study completed by American Express showed that millennials are all about working for or starting purpose-driven companies.